Quote-request guide

 From price question to useful quote brief.

-The safe flow turns a vague price question into context a person can actually use.
+The safe flow turns a vague price question into either a clean brief or a controlled ballpark estimate.

 01 Visitor asks